 Category: Serial Killers True Crime, Crime & Criminal Biographies

 Available: Audiobook | Paperback | Library Binding | Kindle

 5. I’ll Be Gone in the Dark: One Woman’s Obsessive Search for the Golden State Killer

 So he became known by McNamara as the Golden State Killer once all those crimes were connected.
 Within this book, we have McNamara.
-She was an investigative journalist, and she interviewed detectives and cops who went through the investigation when they were the crimes were occurring.
+She was an investigative journalist, and she interviewed detectives and cops who went through the investigation when the crimes were occurring.
 She passed away before this novel was published or entirely written.

 So her partner had a techie guy assistant who did all the tech work on the internet.
 The mystery has never been solved, so she writes this book is called a genre buster, which is very true.
 You will get the same thrill and feelings as The Devil In The White City.

 Category: Serial Killers True Crime, Law Enforcement Biographies